abi-am/omicss-25/Bioinformatics algorithms/README.md

       - Matrix filling
       - Traceback
   - [ ] Day 3 practice problems — **due 04.07**
+     - Implement seed extraction from reads and genome (e.g., non-overlapping and overlapping k-mers)
+     - Design a filtering rule that selects only seed hits that are near each other
+     - Build a prefix tree (trie) from a list of k-mers
+     - Query the trie for a prefix of length ≤ k
+     - (Bonus) Put all together
+      - Extract k-mers from the read
+      - Build an index (trie) from a genome fragment
+      - Find seed hits by querying the index
+      - Select nearby seed matches
+      - Do full alignment on the selected region(s)
+      - Choose the best alignment
   - [ ] Day 5 practice problems — **due 11.07**

   ### Davit Hakobyan